HGARgG-0710/parsers.js/README.md

 ```

 Appends bare `?` to the given regular expression (NO NON-CAPTURE-GROUP).
-This is (primarily) for cases like:
+This is to be used (primarily) for cases like:

 `/(...)*?/`